AlanCoding/awx-1/docs/prompting.md

 if saving to the job template model.
 For example, only certain values of `job_type` are valid.

-Surveys impose additional restrictions that violations of the survey validation rules will prevent launch from proceeding.
+Surveys impose additional restrictions, and violations of the survey validation rules will prevent launch from proceeding.

 #### Fields Required on Launch

-Failing to provide required variables also results in a validation error.
+Failing to provide required variables also results in a validation error when manually launching.
+It will also result in a 400 error if the user fails to provide those fields when saving a WFJT node or schedule.

 #### Broken Saved Configurations

-There are 2 types of invalid states:

- - cannot be launched
- - rejected prompts

 If a job is spawned from schedule or a workflow in a state that has rejected prompts, this should be logged, but the job should still be launched, without